-- Credits earned through articulated acceleration mechanisms, such as dual enrollment, International Baccalaureate, early admission, advanced placement, and credit by exam, that are earned within the A.A. degree at the FCS institution, will be transferable to the state university.
+- Credits earned through articulated acceleration mechanisms, such as dual enrollment, International Baccalaureate, early admission, advanced placement, and credit by exam, that are earned within the A.A. degree at the community college, will be transferable to the state university.
 Students without an A.A. degree who are seeking admission to a state university do not have all the protection provided by the Articulation Agreement and may be denied admission or lose credit when transferring.
 In most cases, students without a degree will have to meet freshman admissions standards.
 Neither Associate in Arts graduates nor native university students are guaranteed admission to limited access programs.
 However, the Articulation Agreement does provide certain guarantees, including that:

 - Selection and enrollment criteria for a university limited access program must be established and published in catalogs, counseling manuals, and other appropriate publications.
 Changes in program enrollment criteria must be given with sufficient advance notice for prospective students to adjust their programs to meet the new criteria.

 Should any of these guarantees be denied, the student has the right to file an appeal.
-Each state university and FCS institution has established appeal procedures.
+Each state university and community college has established appeal procedures.
 These procedures must be published in the university catalog.
 As a general rule, if a student is denied admission to a university or a program at the university and wants to appeal, the appeal must be initiated at the university admissions office.

 Program Admission General

 The universities determine the courses and prerequisites that must be taken in order to receive a baccalaureate degree for a chosen program.
 Although all credit earned towards an A.A. degree will transfer to a university, not all credit may satisfy the program prerequisites or the course requirements for a baccalaureate degree.
-Therefore, it is important to know the program requirements and to take as many courses as possible at the FCS institution while completing the A.A. degree.
+Therefore, it is important to know the program requirements and to take as many courses as possible at the community college while completing the A.A. degree.

 Because of demand or limited resources, most of the universities have programs that are called limited access programs.
 Admission to limited access programs is granted on a competitive basis.
 Consequently, limited access programs have additional admission requirements which are more restrictive than the universities’ general admission requirements.
 These requirements include one or more of the following: grade point averages, test scores, prerequisite courses, auditions, and portfolios.

-- A copy of the denial,
+- A copy of the letter of denial,

 - A copy of the student’s transcripts,